 While I love fresh herbs, I don’t love tossing wilted herbs that have seen better days.
 The solution is easy: store fresh herbs just like a bouquet of flowers, in a jar with some water and then add a bag over the top of the herbs.
 This will keep most herbs, like cilantro, rosemary, and parsley, fresh for about 2 weeks, sometimes longer.

 Basil is the one exception to this rule, as it prefers to be kept on the counter (with no cover).
 Check out this post for how to store every kind of fresh herb.

 5. Store Green Onions Like a Bouquet of Flowers

 Sometimes I’m overzealous when it comes to buying fresh produce.
 I see gorgeous, in-season strawberries and on-sale avocados and think, “I need them all!”
-Some women have zero impulse control when it comes to shoes or handbags.
-I have no impulse control when I see fresh produce in season or on sale.
 Anytime this happens, I reserve a small amount of the fresh produce to enjoy in the moment and then freeze the extras.
-Many fruits can be frozen raw.
-This is a great way to preserve fresh fruit that’s about to go bad.
+Many fruits and veggies can be frozen raw.
+This is a great way to preserve fresh fruit and vegetables that are about to go bad.

 Another way to make fresh food last longer is to keep your fridge organized and food visible.
 Below, I share how to I store everything in my fridge, including some of the produce hacks we talked about above, and my #1 organizational tip.
 Watch the video below…